xuepro/xuepro.github.io/_posts/2018-06-02-蒙特卡罗方法Monte Carlo methods.md

 them.
-There are two approaches to ensuring this, resulting in what we call *on-policy* methods and *off-policy* methods. *On-policy* methods attempt to evaluate or improve the policy that is used to make decisions, whereas *off-policy* methods evaluate or improve a policy dierent from that used to generate the data.
+There are two approaches to ensuring this, resulting in what we call *on-policy* methods and *off-policy* methods. *On-policy* methods attempt to evaluate or improve the policy that is used to make decisions, whereas *off-policy* methods evaluate or improve a policy diffierent from that used to generate the data.

 In on-policy control methods the policy is generally soft, meaning that $$\pi(a\vert s)>0 $$ for all $$s in S$$ and all $$a \in A(s)$$, but gradually shifted closer and closer to a deterministic